-There are over 15,000 nursing homes in the United States, and these facilities have well over a million residents altogether.
-Nursing homes throughout the country are expected to be a safe environment for elderly and dependent adults, where we can be confident that our loved ones will be looked after and cared for with the highest standard of dignity and compassion.
+There are over 15,000 nursing homes in the United States, with well over a million residents altogether.
+We expect nursing homes to be a safe environment for elderly and dependent adults, where we can be confident our loved ones will receive the highest standard of care, and treated with dignity and compassion.

-If an elder resides in a nursing home, however, the abuser is most likely to be one or more members of the nursing home staff.
+If an elder resides in a nursing home, the abuser is likely to be a member of the nursing home staff.
 Less often, an elder in a nursing home may be abused by a visitor to the nursing home, or even by another elderly resident.

-There are all sorts of warning signs of elder abuse, and the particular warning signs which manifest will generally depend on the type of elder abuse which is occurring.
+The warning signs of elder abuse will depend on the type of abuse to which your loved one is being subjected.

-Financial abuse will be harder to detect, and will typically involve careful oversight of the elder’s expenses to detect any sort of fraud or theft which may be occurring.
+Financial abuse will be harder to detect, and will typically involve careful oversight of the elder’s expenses to detect any sort of fraud or theft.

 It is much easier to detect elder abuse if you take a proactive interest in your elderly loved one’s affairs.
 Visit them regularly, and keep an eye out for any warning signs when you see them.